HenryQuillin/nft-marketplace/README.md

 - Implement a skeleton card animation instead of a circular spinner while the data is loading
 - Add a dropdown that allows the user to filter collections by currency type
 - Add a dropdown that allows the user to sort NFTs by price
-- Implement pagination for the NFT page
+- Implement pagination for the NFT grid page
+- Add a loading icon to the NFT details page

 # Contact
 - I appreciate this opportunity!
 I really enjoyed working on this project :)